Why aren't certain files on one computer syncing to another?

 A warning regarding metadata and FAT32 drives

-The Linux version of the Dropbox desktop application is limited from monitoring more than 10000 folders by default.
-Anything over that is not watched and, therefore, ignored when syncing.
+The Linux version of the Dropbox desktop app is limited from monitoring more than 10000 folders by default.
+Anything more than that is not watched and, therefore, ignored when syncing.
 There's an easy fix for this.
 Open a terminal and enter the following:

 echo fs.inotify.max_user_watches=100000 | sudo tee -a /etc/sysctl.conf; sudo sysctl -p